-- 11. A full-time, one-year course has a 30-week year of instance; the equivalent part-time course lasts for two years, each with a 45-week year of instance.
-The part-time course would not be long. - 12.
-Conversely, if each year of the part-time course lasted for 30 weeks, but the year of instance for the full-time course was 45 weeks, then the part-time course would be classified as long.
-The FTE for the part-time course would be 0.5 in both cases.
+- 12. A full-time, one year course has a 30 week year of engagement; the equivalent part time course lasts for two years, each with a 45 week year of engagement.
+The part-time course would not be long. - 13.
+Conversely, if each year of the part-time course lasted for 30 weeks, but the year of engagement for the full-time course was 45 weeks, then the part-time course would be classified as long.